Sydney doctor warns NSW is 'sleepwalking' into Omicron crisis ahead of Christmas - NZ Herald

 Yet last week, restrictions around mask-wearing and QR code check-ins were eased, with both safety measures now only required in certain "high-risk" settings.

-Describing the situation as a "problem of pure maths," Suan, said in the increased transmissibility of Omicron and its resistance to vaccines means it has the potential to cause a massive outbreak.
+Describing the situation as a "problem of pure maths," Suan said the increased transmissibility of Omicron and its resistance to vaccines means it has the potential to cause a massive outbreak.

 "It can infect virtually everyone," he said.
 "Virtually the entire Sydney population is at risk of catching Omicron."